 In allocating the Fund's assets, the Sub-Adviser uses a combination of the investment styles described above and may reduce or limit investments in certain assets, asset classes or strategies in order to achieve the desired composition of the Fund's portfolio.
 The Sub-Adviser's approach is designed to manage risk exposure by seeking opportunities for return from varying market conditions.
-Under normal market conditions, the Fund expects that (i) approximately 30% to 70% of the Fund's assets will be allocated to the Equity Position, (ii) approximately 30% to 50% of the Fund's assets will be allocated to the Income Position and (iii) approximately 2% to 30% of the Fund's assets will be allocated to the Market Movement Position; however, these percentages may vary over time as a result of market conditions and fluctuations.
+Under normal market conditions, the Fund expects that (i) approximately 30% to 70% of the Fund's assets will be allocated to the Equity Position, (ii) approximately 30% to 50% of the Fund's assets will be allocated to the Market Movement Position; however, these percentages may vary over time as a result of market conditions and fluctuations.